Click HERE for full CV.

 Pioneer Winter has presented work for the International Fringe Arts Festival in Edinburgh, Scotland, as a speaker/choreographer for TEDxMIA at New World Symphony, Miami-Dade College, Museum of Contemporary Art – Plaza, Little Haiti Cultural Center, Adrienne Arsht Center for the Performing Arts, Perez Art Museum of Miami (formerly Miami Art Museum), Miami-Dade County Auditorium, Miami Beach Convention Center, San Francisco Transgender Film Festival, WPBT2’s Art Loft, Tigertail Production’s ScreenDance Miami, Knight Foundation’s Random Acts of Culture, Bass Museum of Art, Art Wynwood, Deering Estate at Cutler, American College Dance Festival, Art Live Fair, Frost Museum of Art, O Cinema, Florida Dance Festival, Cucalorus Film Festival, FilmGate Interactive Media Conference, and Triskelion Arts, NYC, among others.

 Winter began studying with Edwin and Gaile Holland, followed by Miami City Ballet with further training by Michael Langlois, and at the University of North Carolina School of the Arts (NCSA).
-Pioneer Winter has been mentored by artists Christina Teague-Mann, Ana Sánchez-Colberg, Michael Kliën, Jüri Nael, Mario Zambrano, Alonzo King, and Octavio Campos.
+Pioneer Winter has been mentored by artists Christina Teague-Mann, Ana Sánchez-Colberg, Michael Kliën, Jüri Nael, Mario Zambrano, and Octavio Campos, as well as workshops with Alonzo King and Keith Hennessy.
 He has performed throughout the United States and toured in Barcelona and Madrid, Spain and Mexico City.
 He has danced for Dance Now!
 Miami, Rosie Herrera Dance Theater, Brazz Dance Theater, Aire Dance Company, and Next Step Dance, among others.
 Continued professional development has included intensive choreographic and transmedia labs with The FIELD, MDC Live Arts/Nora Chipaumire, Creative Capital, and the Sundance Institute’s New Frontier program.